Black & White & Sex: Development

 Black & White & Sex follows a film-within-a-film structure.
-The entire 94 minutes is a two hander interview between a documentary filmmaker (played by Matthew Holmes) and a sex worker, Angie.
+The entire 94 minutes is a two hander interview between a documentary filmmaker (played by Matt Holmes) and a sex worker, Angie.
 Eight different facets of Angie's personality are exposed by eight actresses: Katherine Hicks, Anya Beyersdorf, Valerie Bader, Roxane Wilson, Michelle Vergara Moore, Dina Panozzo, Saskia Burmeister and Maia Thomas.

 As the name suggests, Black & White & Sex is shot entirely in black and white.

 Synopsis

 A filmmaker is shooting a documentary about sex.
 He interviews a sex worker, Angie.
 As she reveals herself, layer-by-layer, she also exposes the man who is interviewing her.

 Production

 Black & White & Sex was shot using a four-camera set up.
 Each scene was rehearsed before the shoot, but not on the day of the shoot.
 This meant the actors were "free to roam and be very much in the moment".